caitlynbakery/Todoey/README.md

 Create a changeString method within the Data class to update the string.
 The key part is the notifyListeners method which sends out a notification to rebuild the widgets that are listening to it.

 Finally, create a onChanged method inside MyTextField that accesses the changeString method from Provider class.
 The changeString method updates widgets with the notifyListeners method.
-The [listen: false](https://pub.dev/documentation/provider/latest/provider/Provider/of.html) is neccessary to implement the example below.
+The [listen: false](https://pub.dev/documentation/provider/latest/provider/Provider/of.html) is neccessary to implement the example below. `listen: false` is required for STATELESS widgets, while `listen: true` is used for STATEFUL widgets.

 ```dart
 TextField(